mattcieslak/hbcd-docs/docs/measures/socenv_determinants/PACES.md

 **Construct**: Protective Factors

 **Description**
-Assesses positive experiences during childhood through age 18
+Assesses positive experiences during childhood through age 18.

 **Summary**
-A 10-question scale with scores ranging between 0 and 10 assessing positive childhood experiences such as: relationships, feeling of connectedness, physical activity, engagement, environment, and opportunities
+A 10-question scale with scores ranging between 0 and 10 assessing positive childhood experiences such as: relationships, feeling of connectedness, physical activity, engagement, environment, and opportunities.

 ## Implementation & Data Collection
 **Method of Administration**: RA administered in person or via remote survey